sewardlee337/sewardlee337.github.io/readinglist.md

 1. [Eichmann in Jerusalem](https://amzn.to/2EW8tBN), by Hannah Arendt
 1. [For Whom the Bell Tolls](http://amzn.to/2CjHAGc), by Ernest Hemingway
 1. [How to Fail at Almost Everything and Still Win Big](https://amzn.to/2GY79eJ), by Scott Adams
+1. [Lays of Ancient Rome](https://amzn.to/2M9yuRq), by Thomas Babington Macaulay
 1. [Little Bets](http://amzn.to/2BObOzX), by Peter Sims
 1. [Messy](http://amzn.to/2sRnL4V), by Tim Harford
 1. [Purple Cow](http://amzn.to/2FJagao), by Seth Godin